-In 2007 Jeff sold the car to Rick Parker, Boss restoration expert and owner of Signature Auto.
+In 2007 Jeff said he sold the car to Rick Parker, Boss restoration expert and owner of Signature Auto.
+He took some cash and a 1969 Mach I in trade.
 Rick was commissioned by his client, Phil Garland, a collector from Ashville, North Carolina, to restore the car.

 Due to illness Phil sold the car to Dan Mayberry from Cave Creek, AZ.
 Dan kept the car for a couple of months, put on 26 miles and then sold it to Wayne Schmeeckle of Fort Morgan, Co.
 Wayne is very well known in the car hobby, collecting only the rarest and “best of the best” cars.
 Wayne commissioned Bob Perkins to “detail” the car so he could enter it into the MCA Thoroughbred class competition.
+At great expense, Bob removed the reproduction parts and replace them with NOS and original 1969 parts.
 The car appeared on the cover of Old Cars Guide to Auto Restoration Magazine, Summer 2011 issue, while it was in Bob’s shop.
 On August 12, 2011 Wayne entered KK 1663 into the Thoroughbred class at the MCA Midwest National Show in Des Moines, IA.
 This was only the second time the restored car was shown in public.
 It was awarded Thoroughbred Gold status.
 The major deduction was for lack of orange peel in exterior paint!
 When asked about this Rick said that Phil wanted the car to be as slick and glossy as he could get it, no orange peel.
 Other than that, the car is pretty much perfect.
 The car remained in Wayne’s collection, out of sight of the general public for the next 6 years while it accumulated all of 3 additional miles on the odometer.